rxseven/docker-playground/README.md

 Once the analyzing process has finished and the report was generated, you will automatically be redirected to the browser displaying the [treemap visualization](http://evmar.github.io/webtreemap/) of how the space is used in your minified bundle.

-> Note: the production build and the treemap will be created/generated in the local `./build` and `./tmp` directories respectively.
+> Note: the treemap will be generated in the local `./tmp` directories.
+This directory is listed in [`.gitignore`](https://github.com/rxseven/onigiri-webapp/blob/master/.gitignore#L16) file to ensure that it will not be tracked by the source control.

 ### Using Git hooks

-**ISSUE**: running scripts on any Git hooks in a Docker container is **NOT POSSIBLE** at the moment.
+**TODO**: running scripts on any Git hooks in a Docker container is **NOT POSSIBLE** at the moment.
 To utilize this feature you have to rely on [nvm](https://github.com/creationix/nvm).

 ### Resetting the development environment

-If your development environment doesn’t work properly, you may need to reset the environment with the available commands below:
+If your development environment doesn’t work properly, you may need to reset it with the available commands below:

 #### Refresh (soft clean)